-If you or a family member has been diagnosed with an asbestos-related disease, it can have a huge effect on your life, making you feel overwhelmed and fearful of what the future holds for you and your family.
+If you or a family member have been diagnosed with an asbestos-related disease, it can have a huge effect on your life, possibly making you feel overwhelmed and fearful of what the future holds for you and your family.

-Our dedicated team of specialist asbestos disease solicitors has helped hundreds of people and their families who have become ill due to exposure to asbestos.
-We are experts in asbestos disease compensation claims ensuring those affected are financially secure, have peace of mind and access to the care and support they need.
+Our dedicated asbestos disease solicitors have helped hundreds of people and their families who have become ill due to exposure to asbestos.
+Whether you suffer from mesothelioma, asbestosis, pleural thickening or another disease resulting from asbestos exposure, our experts in asbestos disease compensation claims, offer the supportive, proactive and effective approach needed to help ensure those affected are financially secure, have peace of mind and access to the care and support they need.